jamesplease/fi-calc-guide/src/configuration/additional-income.md

 - social security
 - a pension
 - a side job
-- a profitable side project.
+- a profitable side project
+- inheritance

 ## Adding Additional Income